-On behalf of the Board of Directors, administration, and staff, I welcome you to the United Tribes Technical College (UTTC) campus!
-We are honored you have chosen UTTC as your institution of higher education!
-UTTC, as the second tribal college and university in the Nation, has been providing quality workforce development and higher education services for more than 50 years to the United Tribes of North Dakota (UTND) and Indian Country.
+On behalf of the Board of Directors, administration, and staff, I welcome you to United Tribes Technical College (UTTC)!
+UTTC is honored to have you as a student whether you are attending classes in a face-to-face format or are attending through one of our online course offerings.
+UTTC, established in 1969, was the second tribal college and university (TCU) in the Nation and has provided quality workforce development and higher education services to multiple generations of Native Americans and non-natives throughout North Dakota, the Great Plains, and Indian Country.

-All certificate, associate of applied science, and baccalaureate programs of studies are aligned with tribal and non-tribal workforce needs for North Dakota and the Great Plains Region to enhance students' employment opportunities upon graduation.
-UTTC is fully accredited through the Higher Learning Commission to include the provision of online programs of study, and continues to collaborate with the North Dakota Association of Tribal Colleges (NDATC) and the North Dakota University System (NDUS), to enrich a seamless transfer between tribal and state colleges.
+UTTC is fully accredited through the Higher Learning Commission to include the provision of online programs of study and continues to collaborate with the North Dakota Tribal College System (NDTCS) and the North Dakota University System (NDUS) to ensure a seamless transfer between tribal and state colleges within the State.
+Certificate, associate of applied science, and baccalaureate programs of study continue to be aligned with tribal and non-tribal workforce needs to improve students' employment opportunities upon graduation.